shiftyrose/shifty/README.md

 __Creating A New Title__:<br>
 Navigate to the `/LOTUS_DATA/Titles` directory<br>
 Create a new yaml file named: `[friendcode].yaml` (example: `buffdulcet#0871.yaml`)<br>
-Setup the title components in the yaml<br>
+Set up the title components in the yaml<br>

 __Available Components__:<br>